Futtawuh/EnderCNC/README.md

 ## Closing words:

 My first real project in fusion, so there might be issues here and there.
 Any suggestions and help is greatly appreciated.
-You are free to remix and mod as much as you want, just show me what you made \o/
+You are free to remix and mod as much as you want, just show me what you made \o/ Be safe, dont crash it too hard.